 Showing results for tags '3d printing'.

 Carbon steel nuts, bolts, and chopped up gear stock welded in a canister with 1095 and nickle powder, forge-welded-on random pattern 1080 and 1095 cutting edge.
 Hidden tang ebony handle with 3D printed cast bronze guard and medallions.
 The Nazz logo is hidden in the medallions.
 I've been having a lot of fun with canister damascus recently; I think I'll try to perfect this pattern a bit more, I really like where it's going... not quite there yet though, I want to find smaller carbon steel gearstock, nuts, and bolts.
-Could have welded on the edge a bit more cleanly - next time I think I'll go with a twisted edge, feels more appropriate for the theme.
+Could have welded on the edge a bit more cleanly - next time I think

 I recently heard that industry metalworkers, on their lunchbreaks would make small toys for their families purely out of building layers of mig wire.
 I've been trying it myself and have made a few coil pots but can't find any images or information about the history.
 Does anyone know anywhere I may be able to kickstart my research.
 Many thanks, Josh